void

 The inspiration for the propaganda posters that Švejk observed in Tábor is no doubt Kriegskalender, or more precisely: Der Soldatenfreund.
 Kalender für das Jahr 1919 and probably the Czech version of it.
 The reason that we can be so sure is that all the four motifs (six persons) that are described in this sequence of The Good Soldier Švejk also feature in the calendar.
 In addition, the text sequences that Hašek uses are more or less to the letter copies of text fragments from the calendar.
 In the case of Doctor Vojna even a spelling mistake in the surname found its way into The Good Soldier Švejk.

 The motifs are fetched from pages 6 to 29 which is a pure calendar section.
 For each month there are two pages presenting a "shining role model of courage and gallantry".
-One page contains a drawing with a brief subtitle and on the next page. there is a detailed description of the heroic deed.
+One page contains a drawing with a brief subtitle and on the next page there is a textual description of the heroic deed.

 In the case of Zugsführer Danko and Zugsführer Hammel (with Korporal Paulhart and Korporal Bachmayer) the short subtitles are reproduced as is.
 In the case of Trainsoldat Bong, the entire description is copied almost to the letter.
 For Doctor Vojna it was different: only brief extracts from the description found their way into The Good Soldier Švejk and the soldier's vivid imagination provided the rest.